 Q: Can I go to Lake Sinclair?

 A: Short answer, YES.
 Lake Sinclair remains open.
-Recreational water sports as well as fishing are permitted with those whom you are sheltering-in-place.
-Residents and visitors must limit gatherings to fewer than 10 people and adhere to social distancing.
-Don’t tie several boats together to create a group larger than 10.
+Recreational water sports as well as fishing are permitted.
+Residents and visitors must limit gatherings and adhere to social distancing.
 State and local law enforcement officers are ensuring compliance with these requirements.

 Q: Are the boat ramps open?